Have you visited the Metaverse recently?

 For the event which runs until mid-October 2022, we helped transform the Conran store’s facade, windows and interior into an exciting experiential landscape to captivate the passerby and event participants alike.

 It’s Nice That curated a broad range of future-thinking and digitally focused artists to recreate a specific item from The Conran Shop’s AW22 collection.
-Each of these creators used the classic pieces as an opening and opportunity to dive into the narrative behind these original product and take inspiration from materials, time period and the original purpose of the object they had been assigned to explore.
+Each of these creators used the classic pieces as an opening and opportunity to dive into the narrative behind this original product and take inspiration from materials, time period, and the original purpose of the object they had been assigned to explore.

 In a playful exploration of the physical and the digital, visitors to the store are greeted by a series of screens displaying six virtual product designs within a Metaverse-inspired blacked-out environment.
 This entrance wall monolith was printed on black back canvas for maximum depth of darkness, enhancing the vibrancy of the digital imagery displayed on the screens and highlighting some of the original pieces of furniture that inspired the creations.

-Attendees are welcomed into a new seemingly endless space which our printed black canvas backdrop helps to convey.
+Attendees are welcomed into a new seemingly endless space that our printed black canvas backdrop helps to convey.

 In addition to the interior canvas we also produced a series of internal descriptive printed wallpaper graphics, along with the exterior store facade graphics using a Pro Light-Stop vinyl.
 Now, this media isn’t designed for print purposes, but as we like to play with the possibilities of print, we sampled this to Conran, before deciding to push ahead.
 A bit of large format display graphics R&D later and we were ready to go.
 If you don’t try, how do you know if it will work or not, right?